marifinstad/anvendt-data-science/README.md

 How will your system/application authenticate users and incoming requests?
 If it's publicly accessible, will it be behind a firewall?

+Authentication and Authorization:
+Users and healthcare providers will be authenticated through secure methods such as username/passwords or multi-factor authentication.
+Access control will be implemented to ensure that only authorized personnel can access sensitive patient data.
+Incoming requests will be validated and authorized through API keys or tokens, ensuring that only trusted sources can interact with the system.

+Firewall and Public Accessibility:
+The system will be behind a firewall, protecting it from unauthorized access and potential cyber threats.
+Publicly accessible components will be protected by Web Application Firewalls (WAF) and other security measures to mitigate common web-based attacks.

 ### 6.5.
 Data privacy

 How will you ensure the privacy of customer data?
 Will your system be compliant with data retention and deletion policies (e.g., [GDPR](https://gdpr.eu/what-is-gdpr/))?

+Customer Data Privacy:

+Customer data will be encrypted both in transit and at rest, ensuring that any data exchanged between the user and the system remains confidential.
+Compliance with data protection regulations such as GDPR will be strictly adhered to.
+Data retention and deletion policies will be implemented, allowing users to request the deletion of their data after a specific period or upon request.

 ### 6.6.
 Monitoring & Alarms

 How will you log events in your system?
 What metrics will you monitor and how?
 Will you have alarms if a metric breaches a threshold or something else goes wrong?

+Logging and Event Tracking:
+System events, user interactions, and errors will be logged comprehensively.
+Centralized logging systems will be employed to store and monitor logs efficiently.
+Metrics related to system performance, user interactions, and prediction accuracy will be continuously collected and stored for analysis.

+Monitoring and Alerting:
+Metrics Monitoring: Key metrics such as system response time, prediction accuracy, and user engagement will be monitored in real-time.
+Threshold Alarms: Alarms will be set up to notify administrators if any monitored metric breaches predefined thresholds.
+For instance, if the system response time exceeds a certain limit or if prediction accuracy drops below an acceptable level, alerts will be triggered.
+Error Monitoring: Anomaly detection algorithms will be employed to identify unusual patterns in user behavior and system performance, triggering alarms if unexpected activities occur.

 ### 6.7.
 Cost
 How much will it cost to build and operate your system?
 Share estimated monthly costs (e.g., EC2 instances, Lambda, etc.)